AutoQML/autoqml/TUTORIAL.md

 ### Step 0: Prerequisites:
 - Basic familiarity with Python programming
 - Installation of Jupyter Lab (or alternatively: Jupyter Notebook)
-- Installation of the `autoqml_lib` library and its dependencies.
+- Installation of the `autoqml` library and its dependencies.

 For more details about the above mentioned installations please check out the `README.md` file.

 ### Step 1: Setting Up Your Poetry Environment

-First, you need to ensure that you have the Poetry environment for the `autoqml_lib` project installed as described in the `README.md` file.
+First, you need to ensure that you have the Poetry environment for the `autoqml` project installed as described in the `README.md` file.
 As a result, JupyterLab should be installed and running.

 Start your JupyterLab: